Rskeila/Rskeila/README.md

-## Hi there 👋 I'm Keila Rios
+## # Hi there 👋, I'm Keila Rios

-✨ Welcome to my GitHub profile!
+## Welcome to my GitHub profile!

+Passionate about backend development, data analysis, and product management. 🚀

 - 🔭 I’m currently working on **projects with Python and Data Analysis** 🐍📊
 - 🌱 I’m currently learning **SQL, Power BI and Back-end development** 🛠️📚